Download the official abstract template here

 Abstract titles must be submitted according to the scientific rules.
 This includes any special characters and special words that need to be capitalized or in italics.
 Abstract titles will be proofread.
 Titles in ALL CAPS (other than abbreviations or acronyms) are not allowed.

 The International System of Units (SI) should be used wherever appropriate.
 Genus and species names should be written in full on first mention and then abbreviated on subsequent mention.

-The following general rules apply (examples in brackets):
+The following scientific rules apply (examples in brackets):

 - Systematic names (genus, family and higher orders): capitalized (Chlamydia, Enterobacteriaceae, Picornaviridae).